thejud/text-processing-cookbook/README.md

 The print function will print the current line by default.

-`eof` is the end of the file, and is relatively self explanatory.
+`eof` is the end of the file, and is relatively self-explanatory.
 What is interesting is that you can print the last line once eof is detected.

 Found an altenative recently that uses the perl flip-flop operator, described below: https://unix.stackexchange.com/a/139199